hussa6/coinpinger/README.md

 # coinpinger
-A crypto currency web app that gets the latest price by searching it's shorthand value.
+A crypto currency web app that gets the latest price by searching its shorthand value.